scalecraft-dev/dagctl/README.md

 dagctl config generate
 ```

-This converts your `config.yaml` to `config.py` with automatic state connection:
+This converts your `config.yaml` to `config.py` with the state connection filled in:

 **Before (config.yaml):**